Neeley Entrepreneurship Center | Values and Ventures® Business Plan Competition

 - The venture plan must be for a seed, start-up or early stage venture and must address the entire business concept.
 Emphasis should be placed upon the venture’s values-based component.

-- The Neeley School of Business at TCU reserves the right to reject questionable business concepts.
-Plans NOT eligible for the competition: nonprofits, buy-outs, expansions of existing companies, real estate syndications, tax shelters, franchises, licensing agreements for existing businesses proposing to expand in a different geographical region, spin-outs from existing corporations, consulting projects or analyses, and non-legal activity.
+- The TCU Neeley School of Business reserves the right to reject questionable business concepts or ineligible plans, including: nonprofits, buy-outs, expansions of existing companies, real estate syndications, tax shelters, franchises, licensing agreements for existing businesses proposing to expand in a different geographical region, spin-outs from existing corporations, consulting projects or analyses, and non-legal activity.

 - Required Cover Page Information: Name of sponsoring university; name of proposed venture; name, phone and email of faculty/staff sponsor; name, phone and email of team leader; names, phone numbers and e-mails for other team members.